-Action # Title Description Total Funds Contributing 3.1 Costs On-going operating costs to maintain existing programs and services to students such as operational expenses instructional supplies \$376,675,719.00 No

-Action # Title Description Total Funds Contributing adult education utility costs transportation services custodial services induction teachers administration clerical support salaries statutory and benefits existing intervention services co- curricular programs 3.2 Professional Development To support the academic achievement of EL, FY, and LI, Clovis Unified will provide the following: Personnel to implement California's content standards Personnel to implement AVID strategies Personnel to develop new curricular units and assessments aligned with standards Provide professional development \$1,979,712.00 Yes
+Action # Title Description Total Funds Contributing 3.1 On-going Operating Costs On-going operating costs to maintain existing programs and services to students such as operational expenses instructional supplies adult education utility costs transportation services custodial services induction teachers administration clerical support \$376,675,719.00 No salaries statutory and benefits existing intervention services co- curricular programs 3.2 Professional Development To support the academic achievement for EL, FY, and LI, Clovis Unified will provide: Personnel to implement California's content standards Personnel to implement AVID strategies Personnel to develop new curricular units and assessments aligned to standards Provide professional development \$1,979,712.00 Yes

-Goal # Description Type of Goal 4 Maximize Achievement for ALL Students at Gateway High School Equity Multiplier Focus Goal Over the upcoming three years, Gateway aims to enhance academic achievement for all students, with a specific focus on LI students, targeting an increase of 5% in proficiency levels in English Language Arts (ELA) and mathematics and distance from standard, as measured by SBAC results, along with progress monitoring through local benchmark assessments.
-Over the upcoming three years, Gateway aims to enhance academic achievement for all students, with a specific focus on LI students and Hispanic students.
-It targets an increase of ?% in proficiency levels on the College and Career Dashboard Indicator for LI and Hispanic Students.
+Goal # Description Type of Goal 4 Maximize Achievement for ALL Students at Gateway High School Equity Multiplier Focus Goal Over the next three years, Gateway will increase for all students, particularly LI students by 5%, growth towards meeting or exceeding standards in ELA and math, as measured by SBAC results, distance from standard in ELA and math as measured by SBAC results, and local benchmark assessments.
+Over the upcoming three years, Gateway aims to enhance academic achievement for all students, with a specific focus on LI students, targeting an increase of 5% in proficiency levels in English Language Arts (ELA) and mathematics and distance from standard, as measured by SBAC results, along with progress monitoring through local benchmark assessments.
+The LEA examined the needs of all students by looking at state and local data at the district and site levels.
+In addition to supporting all students, this action will address the following Reds on the 2023 Dashboard SEDs ELA and Math: Gateway High School State Prio rities addressed by this goal.